-Dr Radhika Khosla is the Research Director of the Oxford India Centre for Sustainable Development and Research Fellow at Somerville College; and a Senior Researcher at the Smith School of Enterprise and Environment, School of Geography and the Environment, at the University of Oxford.
+Dr Radhika Khosla is the Research Director of the Oxford India Centre for Sustainable Development and Research Fellow at Somerville College; and an Associate Professor at the Smith School of Enterprise and Environment, School of Geography and the Environment, at the University of Oxford.
 She works on examining the productive tensions between urban transitions, energy services consumption and climate change, with a focus on developing country cities.

 Radhika is the Principal Investigator of the Oxford Martin School's interdisciplinary and multi-country programme on the Future of Cooling.
 Alongside she leads complementary research projects on urban transitions and space cooling consumption (focussing on India), and on cold-chains.
 She also leads the climate change research under DFID's India-UK Global Partnership Programme on Development, which includes co-directing an executive education programme on Leadership in a Climate Emergency for business leaders.
 She is a contributing author to the sixth assessment report of the Intergovernmental Panel on Climate Change (IPCC) and lead author of the UNEP Emissions Gap Report (2020).

 Her other academic affiliations are at University of Pennsylvania, and the Centre for Policy Research, New Delhi.
 Radhika serves on government policy committees, and boards of journals and book presses.